khanonjs/khanon.js-website/public/docs/4-using-sprite-interface.md

 ## Loop Update

-Sprites can implement the [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#onLoopUpdate) callback.
+Sprites implement the [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#onLoopUpdate) optional callback.
 This callback creates an observer to the app loop update, being called every frame.
 Add logic to this callback to update anything in the sprite.
 ```
 onLoopUpdate(delta: number) {
   // Add logic here